MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 #### Q2.
 Can I get email read rates for shared or secondary mailboxes?

-MyAnalytics does not use data from shared or secondary mailboxes.
+Viva Insights does not use data from shared or secondary mailboxes.

 #### Q3.
 Why are read statistics not available for some of my email?